Colors & Classification

 Color schemes

 The colorscheme property accepts several formats.
+Underneath, it’s a small positional grammar:

 Single color